him1411/him1411.github.io/_pages/about.md

 I am an Applied Scientist at Amazon where I use LLMs for different usecases.
 I completed my Masters majoring in Computer Science (Thesis Track) from Arizona State University.
 My thesis was on "Sample efficiency of Instruction Tuned Models" supervised by Prof. [Chitta Baral](https://www.public.asu.edu/~cbaral/).
 I recently interned at Krutrim where I created a multi-lingual 7B foundation model focused on Indic languages.
-I was responsible for the curation of high quality pre-training data, instruction tuning and evaluation of the model and obtained results comparable with Llama2 [Media Coverage](https://www.youtube.com/watch?v=5BhN0Qopt_0&t=2203s).
+I was responsible for the curation of high quality pre-training data, instruction tuning and evaluation of the model and obtained results comparable with Llama 2 ([Media Coverage](https://www.youtube.com/watch?v=5BhN0Qopt_0&t=2203s)).

 Research
 ======